cauliyang/cauliyang.github.io/content/posts/022-cuda-configuration-for-rust-and-cpp/index.md

 ### Install CUDA

-We install CUDA from [nvidia] channel and specify certain version using different labels.
+We install the CUDA package from the [nvidia] channel, opting for a specific version by employing designated labels.
-For example, here we install CUDA 11.7.
+In this instance, we are installing CUDA 11.7.

 ```bash
 mamba install cuda -c nvidia/label/cuda-11.7.0